-The rise of machine learning and AI in the workplace has been well-documented over the past few years, and the growth of the machine is unquestionable.
-However, recent shifts in AI technology are now specifically impacting ERP systems.
+The rise of machine learning and AI in the workplace has been well documented over the past few years, and the growth of the machine is unquestionable.
+However, recent shifts in AI technology are now specifically having an impact on ERP software.

 We have been discussing and researching AI in the workplace for many years.
 In fact, the dream -- or nightmare -- of thinking machines has been in the human mind for many years.
 So, why all the noise about it now?
 This is because several different technological advancements are coming together to drive Industry 4.0 digital transformations.
-These include:
+These include the following:

-- Mobile alerts: Mobile technology is greatly improving the ability for machines to alert people to problematic situations.
+- Mobile alerts.
+Mobile technology is greatly improving the ability of machines to alert people to problematic situations.
 Now that nearly everyone has a mobile device, the machines can easily phone a friend when things get too tough.

 AI in the workplace learns on the job